 I took a loan from my father of $500 in 1988 and started a wholesaling business of everyday items like chocolates, biscuits, etc – ‘AmiDeep Agencies’ (derived from Amita and Sandeep, my husband).

 The business started off really well.
-Within just 6 months of establishing it, I bought a tempo for delivering goods.
+Within just 6 months of establishing it, my business was doing very well.
 (That was a BIG accomplishment!)

 Did I get tired?
 Yes.
 Was I ready to give up?
 Never.
 Hustle was the answer.